ayisha-afreen/profile/README.md

 ## ⚜️ Professional Focus & Objective

 > *“Motivated Computer Science Engineering student with hands-on experience in web development, problem-solving, and competitive hackathon environments.
-Eager to contribute to **Microsoft's mission** of empowering every person and organization through technology by applying programming skills, analytical thinking, and a collaborative mindset.”*[cite: 1]
+Eager to contribute to **Microsoft's mission** of empowering every person and organization through technology by applying programming skills, analytical thinking, and a collaborative mindset.”*

 ### ⚡ Culture & Mindset Alignment
 * **Growth Mindset:** Fully aligned with structural engineering cultures of continuous personal, technical, and team-driven learning[cite: 1].